jammi/mows/README.md

 INSTALL
 -------

-First install nginx, mongodb, gearman and nodejs.
+First install nginx, mongodb, rabbitmq and nodejs.

 Then checkout this repository (later, you'll be ably to just run npm install -g mowsjs).